Jakub1994/Bookwithrecepies/README.md

 3. Werkzeug.security
 4. Bson.objectid
 ## Framework Libraries
-- MaterializeCss: Framework based on the Css .
-I used it for design my project.
+- MaterializeCss is a framework based on Css.
+I used it to design the project.
-- JQuery : Used to simplify DOM manipulation.
+- JQuery, used to simplify DOM manipulation.
 ## Coding and Storing Platforms:
 - Github: Used to store my project and and also throughout the creation process for all the needed changes.
 - Gitpod: Platform used for coding and storing repository.